 A2.
 Were the current national legislative representatives elected through free and fair elections?
 3 / 4

 The 225-member unicameral Parliament is elected for six-year terms through a mixed proportional representation system.
-The prime minister heads the leading party in Parliament, but has limited authority.
-In the 2015 parliamentary elections, the United National Party (UNP) led a coalition, the National Front for Good Governance, to a victory with 106 seats.
-The United People’s Freedom Alliance (UPFA) took 95 seats, while the Tamil National Alliance (TNA), the largest party representing the ethnic minority, won 16 seats.
+In the 2015 parliamentary elections, Wickremesinghe’s United National Party (UNP) led a coalition, the National Front for Good Governance, to victory with 106 seats.
+The SLFP-led United People’s Freedom Alliance (UPFA) took 95 seats, and the Tamil National Alliance (TNA), the largest party representing the ethnic minority, won 16 seats.
+Three smaller groups divided the remainder.
 While dozens of violent incidents, including murder, were reported prior to the elections, the polling itself was considered credible.

 B. POLITICAL PLURALISM AND PARTICIPATION: 10 / 16